Barry Manilow: 2000s

 In 2000, Manilow had two specials, Manilow Country and Manilow Live!, taped over two consecutive days at the Tennessee Performing Arts Center in Nashville, Tennessee.
-On April 11, 2000, The Nashville Network (TNN) aired the two-hour Manilow Country, which featured country stars Trisha Yearwood, Neal McCoy, Deana Carter, Jo Dee Messina, Lorrie Morgan, Kevin Sharp, Lila McCann, Gillian Welch and Jaci Velasquez singing their favorite Manilow hits with a "country" twist; Manilow also performed.
+On April 11, 2000, The Nashville Network (TNN) aired the two-hour Manilow Country, which featured country stars Trisha Yearwood, Neal McCoy, Deana Carter, Jo Dee Messina, Lorrie Morgan, Kevin Sharp, Lila McCann, Gillian Welch, and Jaci Velasquez singing their favorite Manilow hits with a "country" twist; Manilow also performed.
 This special was TNN's first High Definition (HD) broadcast and became one of TNN's highest rated concert specials.

-In June 2000, DirectTV aired the two-hour concert special Manilow Live! where Manilow had his band, a 30-piece orchestra, and a choir.
+In June 2000, DirecTV aired the two-hour concert special Manilow Live! where Manilow had his band, a 30-piece orchestra, and a choir.
 This HDTV special documented the concert tour at the time with the greatest hits of his career and was also released to video.
 Also that year, he worked with Monica Mancini on her Concord album The Dreams of Johnny Mercer, which included seven songs of Mercer's lyrics set to Manilow's music.
 Meanwhile, Manilow's record contract with Arista Records was not renewed due to new management.
-He then got a contract at Concord Records, a jazz-oriented label in California, and started work on the long-anticipated concept album Here at the Mayflower.
+He then got a contract at Concord Records, a jazz-oriented label in California, and started work on the concept album Here at the Mayflower.
 The album was another eclectic mix of styles, almost entirely composed and produced by Manilow himself.

 While Manilow was at Concord Records, the Barry Manilow Scholarship was awarded for four consecutive years (2002–2005) to the six highest-achieving students to reward excellence in the art and craft of lyric writing.
 The UCLA Extension course "Writing Lyrics That Succeed and Endure" was taught by long-time Manilow collaborator Marty Panzer, and each student received three additional "master class" advanced sessions as well as a three-hour private, one-on-one session with Panzer.
 Scholarship recipients were selected by the instructor based on progress made within the course, lyric writing ability, and the instructor's assessment of real potential in the field of songwriting.
 In February 2002, Manilow returned to the charts when Arista released a greatest hits album, Ultimate Manilow.
-On May 18, 2002, Manilow returned to CBS with Ultimate Manilow, his first special at the network since his Big Fun on Swing Street special in 1988.
-The special was filmed in the Kodak Theatre in Hollywood, California, and was nominated for an Emmy in the category of "Outstanding Music Direction".
+On May 18, 2002, he returned to CBS with Ultimate Manilow, his first special on the network since his Big Fun on Swing Street special in 1988.
+The special was filmed in the Kodak Theatre in Hollywood, California, and was nominated for an Emmy in the category of Outstanding Music Direction at the 54th Primetime Emmy Awards.